|

 A regularly scheduled cleaning with a very gentle

-soap is all that is needed to keep your sink looking its best.
+soap is all that is needed to keep your sink and tub looking their best.

 To clean... use a soft, non-abrasive